SteveBarnett/Remixing/_thinking/remix-word-salad.md

 layout: page
 title: Remix word salad
 added: 2025-02-02
-updated: 2025-02-02
+updated: 2025-02-03
 longerform: true
 ---

 The way I tend to remix things is through iterative highlighting and summarising from several sources.

-The summary is personal, temporal, contextual, interpretative.
-The summary is intended to be signposts, reminders, a [map](/thinking/map/).
+- The summary is personal, temporal, contextual, interpretative.
+It's not intended to be an objective, true, accurate representation of the sources.
+- The summary is intended to be signposts, reminders, a [map](/thinking/map/).
+It's not intended to be a complete, exhaustive, full representation of the sources.

 A rework, remaster, remake, revamp.
 A transformation, transmutation, modification, adapation.